worona32b/Noel/README.md

 # Noel Game Engine

-Noel is a lightweight and easy-to-use engine for creating 2D games.
+Noel is a lightweight and user-friendly engine for creating 2D games.
 Developed in C++ and partially in Assembly, it provides an exceptionally simple API for beginners and includes several useful scripts to automate tasks that might be challenging for newcomers.

 ## Contents